Outburn-IL/foob-docs/solution-description.md

 Visit the following page for the complete list of [Features comparison](https://outburn.co.il/discover-your-perfect-fume-match)

-The FUME conversion and transformation engine Community Edition can be downloaded from the [Outburn GitHub repository](https://github.com/Outburn-IL/fume-community)
+FUME conversion and transformation engine Community Edition can be downloaded from the [Outburn GitHub repository](https://github.com/Outburn-IL/fume-community)

 In addition, it is possible to start your jorney into the FUME world from the free, [**FUME Playground** designer Sandbox](https://try.fume.health) allows creating FUME conversion maps and moving them into the Community FUME for further usage of  **FUME mapping engine**.
 Please use the following procedure for importing FUME Conversion maps created using Playground into the FUME Community Version.